dleborgne/osc-k8s-rke-cluster/docs/deploy.md

 ```

-By editing ['terraform.tfvars'](terraform.tfvars), you can adjust the number of worker/control-plane nodes, size of node and more.
+By editing ['terraform.tfvars'](terraform.tfvars), you can adjust the number of worker/control-plane nodes, the size of the nodes and more.

 # Deploy